mackuba/jslint_on_rails/README.markdown

     rake jslint paths=public/javascripts/models/*.js,public/javascripts/lib/*.js exclude_paths=public/javascripts/lib/jquery.js

-For the best effect, you should include JSLint check in your Continuous Integration build - that way, you'll get immediate notification when you've committed JS code with errors.
+For the best effect, you should include JSLint check in your Continuous Integration build - that way you'll get immediate notification when you've committed JS code with errors.